 Kokoda War Cemetery

 Australian cemetery established at this location after November 2, 1942.
 Graves included casualties from Kokoda, Efogi and Wairopi.
-Later in the war, all the graves were exhumed and reinterred at Bomana War Cemetery.
+Later in the war, all the graves were exhumed and reinterred at Soputa then transported to Bomana War Cemetery for permanent burial.

 Japanese War Cemetery

 Japanese burials located adjacent to the Kokoda War Cemetery.